WeDot-Engine/WeDot-docs/src/classes/class_gltfstate.md

 `void` **set_texture_samplers** ( texture_samplers: [Array](class_array.md) [`GLTFTextureSampler`](class_gltftexturesampler.md) )<div id="class_gltfstate_method_set_texture_samplers"></div>

-Sets the array of texture samplers that are used by the textures contained in the GLTF.
+Sets the array of texture samplers that are used by the textures contained in the glTF.

 <!-- rst-class:: classref-item-separator -->